(Full time) 2021 start

 Learning and teaching

-We use a range of teaching and learning methods to develop the research skills and theoretical knowledge you need.
-These include seminars, tutorials, and presentations.
-You’ll also attend practical sessions and workshops where you’ll get to grips with data analysis.
+You’ll also attend practical sessions and workshops where you’ll put data analysis into practice, allowing you to get hands-on experience and engage with your tutors to make the most of their expertise.
 Independent study is also vital to this programme, allowing you to refine your skills and prepare for your taught sessions.

 On this course you’ll be taught by our expert academics, from lecturers through to professors.
 You may also be taught by industry professionals with years of experience, as well as trained postgraduate researchers, connecting you to some of the brightest minds on campus.